raspberrypilearning/raspberry-pi-zero-time-lapse-cam/en/step_5.md

 --- /task ---

 --- task ---
 Type in the name of the folder where you will store the code and the photographs.
 We chose to call ours `time-lapse`.
-Make a note of the path to this folder which is displayed in the bar at the top, which should be `/home/pi/time-lapse`.
+Make a note of the path to this folder which is displayed in the bar at the top, which should be `/home/username/time-lapse`.
+Replace `username` with the username you have used for your Raspberry Pi.

 ![Time-lapse folder](images/timelapse-folder.png)
 --- /task ---